eevdriet/obsidian-anki/.github/ISSUE_TEMPLATE/documentation-request.md

 ---
-name: Feature request
+name: Documentation request
-about: Suggest a new feature for the project
+about: Suggest improvements for the documentation for the project
-title: "[FEATURE]"
+title: ''
-labels: enhancement
+labels: ''
-assignees: eevdriet
+assignees: ''

 ---